-Many good text books have been written on the subject, e.g. [AW04, CGR11, CDKB11, Lyn96, Mul93, Ray13, TS01].
+Many good textbooks have been written on the subject, e.g. [AW04, CGR11, CDKB11, Lyn96, Mul93, Ray13, TS01].
 James Aspnes has written an excellent freely available script on distributed systems [Asp14].
 Similarly to our course, these texts focus on large-scale distributed systems, and hence there is some overlap with our course.
-There are also some excellent text books focusing on small-scale multicore systems, e.g. [HS08].
+There are also some excellent textbooks focusing on small-scale multicore systems, e.g. [HS08].

 Some chapters of this course have been developed in collaboration with (former) Ph.D. students, see chapter notes for details.
-Many students have helped to improve exercises and script.
-Thanks go to Pascal Bissig, Philipp Brandes, Christian Decker, Klaus-Tycho Förster, Barbara Keller, Rik Melis, and David Stolz (in alphabetical order).
+Many colleagues and students have helped to improve exercises and script.
+Thanks go to Pascal Bissig, Philipp Brandes, Christian Decker, Klaus-Tycho Förster, Arthur Gervais, Barbara Keller, Rik Melis, Darya Melnyk, Peter Robinson, David Stolz, and Saravanan Vijayakumaran.
+Jinchuan Chen, Qiang Lin, Yunzhi Xue, and Qing Zhu translated this text into Simplified Chinese, and a long the way found improvements to the English version as well.
+Thanks!